Photo Courtesy Of Martin Bigum

 WHAT INSPIRED YOUR PRESENT EXHIBITION AT ARKEN MUSEUM OF MODERN ART?

-Arken contacted me in 2015 and asked, “Can you make us and our audience south of Copenhagen, a lecture where you in pictures describe what sort of art was south of Copenhagen in the 70’s, and what kind of art that was not there, for sure.
-It was a success because nothing was censored by me.
-In fact it was an inspiration in my childhood and youth.
-So it became a broadly very recognizable cultural historic flight into what symptoms were at given times.
-And which- when you are grown up and an artist like me - will generate artworks.
+Arken contacted me in 2015 and asked if I could you create a presentation where I through a set of images described the artistic expression belonging to the south of Copenhagen in the 70’s, and what type of art did not exist.
+It was a success because nothing was censored.
+It was inspired by my childhood and youth.
+So it became a broad and very recognizable cultural historic flight into what the symptoms were at the given time.

 WHAT IS YOUR FAVOURITE COLOUR?